State Agencies Department

 General Rutledge made it a priority for her office to lead trainings for government attorneys and administrators.

-- Defended 80 administrative decisions appealed under Ark.
-Administrative Procedure Act to circuit courts in 18 counties.
+- Defended 80 administrative decisions appealed under Arkansas Administrative Procedure Act to Circuit Courts in 18 counties.

-- Involved in seven cases that advanced to Arkansas Court of Appeals.
+- Involved in 7 cases that advanced to Arkansas Court of Appeals.